History and Discovery of Electricity

 These experiments led to an understanding of electromagnetism.
 The relationship between an electric current and a magnetic field.
 Electromagnetism is the foundation of all our modern electrical machinery and equipment.

 Understanding the relationship between electricity and magnetism has made it possible to invent machines that generate large amounts of electricity at a low cost.
 Electricity from these generators drives countless kinds of industrial machinery and provides mass transportation in our cities.
 It also provides the power for light, heat, communications, and data processing.

 Electrical and electronics technicians use special words and phrases, just as carpenters and mechanics do.
 The workers in each trade have their own special ways of communicating to other workers in the trade.
 When you use electrical terms, make sure you understand what each term means

 For example, you may hear someone say, the power output is low.”
 You may think you know what the statement means.
 But the word “power” has a very special meaning.
 Low power is not necessarily the same as too little electricity.

 Almost every electrical machine or appliance has a tag or nameplate stating the operating voltage and current of the unit.
 These terms also have special meanings.
 You must understand those meanings in order to make use of the information they provide.

 Another name for voltage is electromotive force, abbreviated EMF.
-This term is use by many people, but it is very misleading.
-Electromotive force is not the same as the force of gravity or the force that a tool exerts on a work piece.
+This term is used by many people, but it is very misleading.
+Electromotive force is not the same as the force of gravity or the force that a tool exerts on a workpiece.
 It refers to the same electrical pressure as voltage, and it is measured in volts.